Wearing your Retainer

 Caring for your Retainer

-It is important to take the proper steps to keep your retainer clean.
+It is important to take the retainer instructions thoroughly to keep your retainer clean.
 It should be cleaned once a day with a toothbrush and toothpaste.
 Ensure that you use warm water but refrain from the use of hot water, which can potentially warp the retainer.
 Thorough brushing will help remove the plaque and eliminate any odors.
 Retainers are somewhat fragile, so it is important to take proper care of your retainer.
 Additionally, retainers will help keep your teeth from regressing.
 If your retainer becomes broken or gets lost, you should contact our office immediately.

 After Obtaining a Retainer